エピソード

 2025/06/25

-To kick off the new season, three of the WGAE's intrepid member Captains – Sarah Montana, Devin Delliquanti and Suzanne Weber – join us for a roundtable discussion of all things Captains Network: what a Captain is, how Captains further the Guild's ability to provide effective union representation for each and every member, the all-important WGA Captain hat, and more.
+Three intrepid Writers Guild of America East member Captains – Sarah Montana, Devin Delliquanti and Suzanne Weber – kick off the summer season of the WGAE's OnWriting podcast with a roundtable discussion of our Film and Television Captains Network: what a Captain is, how Captains further the Guild’s ability to provide effective union representation for each and every member, the all-important WGA Captain hat and more.

 The WGAE Captains Network is a group of dedicated and engaged WGAE members in the Guild’s Film/TV/Streaming sector who connect other members in their workplace and networks to the union.
 They work to build community for members and to facilitate communication between their teams and union leadership and staff.